 - 7-Herb Energy.
 This liquid extract formulation has both of the above herbs, in addition to other adrenal gland adaptogens, such as ginseng.
 The formulation is not stimulating, but rather balancing and nourishing to the glands.

 - Chyavanprash.
 Chyavanprash has an abundance of amalaki, which helps support immunity and ojas in the body.

 - Tulsi.
-This herb as a powder or liquid extract supports prana mentally and physically throughout the body, providing an energetic breath of fresh air.
+This herb as a tablet, powder, or liquid extract supports prana mentally and physically throughout the body, providing an energetic breath of fresh air.

 - Shilajit.
-Shilajit is well known for supporting energy levels and immunity, especially in the mountain climbing and athletics community.
+Shilajit is well known for supporting energy levels and the immune system, especially in the mountain climbing and athletics community.

 - Stress Ease.
 This formulation has a blend of herbs to calm the mind and nervous system.

 - Triphala.
 As always, a healthy gut is the key to health.
-Ensure that the gut is clean and free of ama with triphala every night.
+Ensure that the gut is clean and free of ama by taking triphala every night.

 Depending on the depth of imbalance, it can take several months for the client to feel back to their normal self.
 Encourage patience and remind them that this is an entire lifestyle change that will take some perseverance.
 Often times, it is a spiritual journey as well, requiring the client to introspect deeply, looking at what drives the behaviors that created the imbalance in the first place.